Dizziness, or vertigo, can happen at any age, but it is common in people aged 65 years and over.

-- If the patient experiences vertigo shortly after, and if the doctor observes specific eye movements, or nystagmus, this can indicate that the patient has vertigo.
+If the patient experiences vertigo shortly after, and if the doctor observes specific eye movements, those of nystagmus, this can indicate that the patient has vertigo.

-Electronystagmography (ENG) can electronically record the nystagmus.
+- Electronystagmography (ENG): This can electronically record the nystagmus.
 The patient wears a headset that places electrodes around the eyes.
 The device measures eye movements.

-Videonystagmography (VNG) is a newer technology can provide a video recording of the nystagmus.
+- Videonystagmography (VNG): This is a newer technology can provide a video recording of the nystagmus.

-The patient puts on a pair of special glasses that contain video cameras.
+The person with vertigo puts on a pair of special glasses that contain video cameras.
 These record horizontal, vertical and torsional eye movements using infrared light.
 Computer processing can analyze the data collected.